Sponge-bink/alfred-clipboard-history-archive/README.md

 ![](images/2.png)

-You can hit return to copy the item to clipboard or hit ⌘ return to view the item in Alfred's Text View (Alfred 5.5 required).
+You can hit return to copy the item to clipboard or hit ⌘ return to view the item in Alfred’s Text View (Alfred 5.5 required).
 You can get right back to the previous window by pressing Esc.

 ![](images/7.png)

 ![](images/8.png)

 Inspired by a [topic](https://www.alfredforum.com/topic/10969-keep-clipboard-history-forever/?do=findComment&comment=68859) on the Alfred Forum.
-The backup function is base on an modified version of [theSquashSH](https://www.alfredforum.com/profile/4058-thesquashsh/)'s [script](https://gist.github.com/pirate/6551e1c00a7c4b0c607762930e22804c).
+The backup function is base on an modified version of [theSquashSH](https://www.alfredforum.com/profile/4058-thesquashsh/)’s [script](https://gist.github.com/pirate/6551e1c00a7c4b0c607762930e22804c).